Packing Lists & Travel Resources

 I am extremely proud of my packing skills!
 It’s a part of travel that I really enjoy!
 I often pack quite light and love the convenience of travelling with hand luggage only.
 It means all of your luggage stays with you on board and no waiting at baggage carousels.

-If you don’t take a wheelie case, then you don’t have to worry about heading straight to your accommodation as soon as you arrive, especially if you can’t check into the room until late anyway!
 Here are some of my packing list posts and all my favourite items that come with me on all of my trips!

 Travel Planning Resources